 The city’s popular underground scene

 A really interesting fact about Southampton is that it was once well known for its thriving underground dance music scene!
 In fact, the famed Southampton underground nightclub, Junk, on London Road, had been nominated for the UK’s best small nightclub, and had hosted a range of some of the best acts in dance music.
 The 700-capacity club was the host of MixMag Live that featured popular radio talent, Annie Mac.
-It closed its doors for good a couple of years ago but has now been taken over by a new spot called Trilogy, which will be offering a student night – so it’s one to look out for!
+It closed its doors for good a couple of years ago but has now been taken over by a new spot called Trilogy, which will be offering a student night – and since it’s a mere 10-minute walk away from your Solent University accommodation, it’s definitely one to look out for!

 Southampton’s history at sea